MNCEDISIMNCWABE/Personal-Projects/README.md

 # Personal Projects
+Below are some of the projects I worked on in my personal capacity to continuously expand my knowledge and practical skills in data science, data engineering, analytics and AI.
+These self-directed initiatives reflect my commitment to lifelong learning within the data space.

 I am currently deepening expertise in:
 - LLM applications & AI Agents

 - Data architecture design & optimization